 Daniel Brodie, M.D. – Chair, Executive Committee

 Daniel Brodie is a Professor of Medicine and the Director of the Medical ICUs and the Medical Critical Care Service at the Columbia College of Physicians and Surgeons and the NewYork-Presbyterian Hospital.
-He is also the Co-Director of the Center for Acute Respiratory Failure and the Director of the Medical ECMO Program, one of the largest ECMO programs in the world for adult respiratory failure.
+He is also the Director of the Center for Acute Respiratory Failure and the Director of Adult ECMO, one of the largest ECMO programs in the world for adult respiratory failure.
 He is the co-primary investigator or investigator for multiple ongoing studies in ECMO.
 His research interests include the use of ECMO and extracorporeal CO2 removal for various forms of adult respiratory failure and pulmonary hypertension.

 Art Slutsky, M.D. – Chair, Scientific Committee